 - We offer a variety of disciplines which allow students to choose their area of interest.
 For example:

-Petroleum studies: Over the next ten years, the oil industry will experience large economic growth.
+- Natural resources: Over the next ten years, the natural resources industry will need to experience siginifcant growth in order to meet rising demands globally.
 Our students work on sites across Michigan studying sub-surface data sets and receiving hands-on training.
-WMU graduates have gone on to become CEOs and other high-ranking members in the oil industry.
+WMU graduates have gone on to become CEOs and other high-ranking members in industry.

-Hydrogeology: Half of our faculty provide training on subjects relating to hydrogeology, including geochemistry, isotope geochemistry, modeling, geophysics and remote sensing.
+- Hydrogeology: More that half of our faculty provide training on subjects relating to hydrogeology, including geochemistry, isotope geochemistry, modeling, geophysics and remote sensing.
 WMU has one of the highest reputed hydrogeology field courses in the country; each year, students from around the world attend our six-week course where they learn skills that win them jobs immediately upon graduation.
 Because of this, we have also added a Certificate Program in Applied Hydrogeology to our catalog of academic programs.

-Geophysics: Graduates who study geophysics gain exposure to physics, mathematics and environmental science and often work for extraction industries and environmental companies.
+- Geophysics: Graduates who study geophysics gain exposure to physics, mathematics and environmental science and often find work with resource exploration and environmental companies.

 - Explore humanity’s most precious asset, our planet, through diverse and exciting courses on today’s most challenging questions regarding water, energy, climate, natural hazards and space exploration.